winterji/KIV-ISW-LyraGameCaptureTheFlag/docs/03-AI-Architecture.md

 The mechanism Brooks called **potlačení a zabránění** (suppression and inhibition) between layers is what BT decorators with *Observer Aborts: Lower Priority* are doing in our tree: a higher-priority subtree (recover flag) suppresses lower ones (steal) when its precondition becomes true.
 See [04 — Blackboard & Behavior Tree](04-Blackboard-and-BehaviorTree.md) for how this is wired in `BT_ISW_CTF_bot`.

 What the BT model does *not* give you, that subsumption also lacks, is **explicit planning toward a goal**.
-That is the domain of deliberative agents (§2, [Kubík 2004]) and BDI architectures specifically (§2.9).
+That is the domain of deliberative agents ([Kubík 2004, Chapter 2]) and BDI architectures specifically (Chapter 2.9).
 If your assignment requires planning, you will be moving beyond pure BT — see [07 — Assignments, project E](07-Assignments.md#e-goal-driven-deliberative-agent-).

 ## 3.6 Controller lifecycle (engineering)